songparker/AndroidTrainTribeMobileAPP/README.md

 The app will provide visual output to users in the form of train schedules and ticket bookings.

 ```
 i.
-Exception Reports: The app will provide notifications for exceptions such as ticket
+Exception Reports: The app will provide notifications for exceptions such as tickets
-soldout.
+sold out.
 ii.
 Summary Reports: The app will provide a summary of the user's travel itinerary.
 ```
 **d.
 User Interface Design:**